Until the Day I Die: Reception

+In March 2006, Cleveland Scene said Page Avenue and "Until the Day I Die" helped push screamo into the mainstream musical landscape.
+In March 2022, Cleveland.com ranked "Until the Day I Die" at number 79 on their list of the top 100 pop-punk songs.
 Alternative Press remarked, "if you were a teenager in the early 2000s, chances are you had the lyrics to Story of the Year’s breakout 2003 single “Until The Day I Die” as your AIM away message."
 They also said that the song's screamed bridge "polarized the industry in revolutionary ways when unclean vocals were a foreign concept on mainstream radio".